TheThingSystem/steward/nodewiki/steward/Devices.md

 please consider what is going to be easiest for others to connect to:

-* If there is an ethernet-connected gateway to a device, then it is best to integrate to that gateway: others will be able to buy use the gateway fairly easily, because attaching devices to an ethernet is fairly simple.
+* If there is an ethernet-connected gateway to a device, then it is best to integrate to that gateway: others will be able to use the gateway fairly easily, because attaching devices to an ethernet is fairly simple.

 * Otherwise, if there is a USB stick that talks to a device, then use that: although USB sticks should be less expensive than devices with ethernet-connectivity,